perama-v/GoL2/README.md

 ## Token contract ownership model

 The games currently have tokens as an internal representation.
 There is no ERC20/ERC721 connected to the game at the moment.
+Given that each game state is stored on chain, another contract could be written to interact with this game (e.g. to score games by some metric).

 ## Example storage